Kaltura - Features (UW-Madison)

 - Timeline - The timeline tab allows owners and co-editors to designate chapters and slides for their media items.
 Timeline has comparable functionality to Video Presentation but does not use Flash.
 Timeline is the preferred tool.

-- Video Editing Tools - Kaltura providesa video editing tool which can be used to do basic edits, and add questions to your video.
+- Video Editing Tools - Clicking the Launch Editor button launches a basic online video editing tool which can be used to remove pieces of your video, and add questions to your video.

-Kaltura MediaSpace allows media owners and co-editors to track how much their media items have been video, the average length of time they were viewed and more.
+Kaltura MediaSpace allows media owners and co-editors to track how much their media items have been viewed, the average length of time they were viewed and more.

 - Channel Analytics - Channel owners can find channel analytics by navigating to the channel, clicking the Actions dropdown, and selecting Analytics.
 Analytics can be downloaded to a CSV and opened in Microsoft Excel or Google Sheets for further, more in-depth analysis.